camunda/camunda-docs-manual/site/src/documents/api-references/rest/job-definition/get-query.html.md

   <tr>
     <td>jobConfiguration</td>
     <td>String</td>
-    <td>The configuration of a job definition provides details about the jobs wicht will be created.
+    <td>The configuration of a job definition provides details about the jobs which will be created.
 For timer jobs it is for example the timer configuration.</td>
   </tr>
   <tr>
     <td>suspended</td>